Exterior Basement Waterproofing: A Comprehensive Guide

 1. Inspection and Assessment

-The first step in the process is to assess the existing condition of the basement and foundation.
-This may involve inspecting cracks, identifying areas of water infiltration, and checking for any existing mold or mildew.
-Next, a professional will assess the land surrounding the foundation to identify any drainage problems, such as clogged gutters or poor yard grading.
+The first step is evaluating the basement and foundation.
+A professional inspects cracks, looks for water entry points, and checks for mold or mildew.
+They also examine the yard around the home to spot drainage problems, such as clogged gutters, short downspouts, or poor grading.

 2. Excavation